AliceO2Group/Monitoring/doc/system-implementation.md

 It supports Continuous Queries and Retention Policies, that help to automate the process of downsampling data.

 #### 3.4.1 Data organisation
-Timeseries data is stored in *measurements*, associable to the relation database tables.
+Timeseries data is stored in a *measurements*, associable to the relation database tables.
 A database contains multiple measurements and multiple retention policies.
 Since a measurement could have the same name in multiple retention policies, an uniquely way to define it is: `<database_name>.<retention_policy_name>.<measurement_name>`.
 For example `collectd.ret_pol_1day.disk_read`

 (...)